Westminster Friends Meeting House on St Martin’s Avenue had

 contents: preface · introduction · class visiting · methods of teaching in adult schools · how to cite this piece

 This chapter has been extracted from Rowntree and Binns’ (1903) study – The History of Adult Schools.
-It was written just as a significant expansion in the numbers of schools and scholars was taking place ( for a discussion of this see the encyclopaedia article on adult schools).
+It was written just as a significant expansion in the numbers of schools and scholars was taking place ( for a discussion of this see the encyclopedia article on adult schools).

-The piece makes fascinating reading as it lays bear the processes involved in the conducting classes within adult schools.
+The piece makes fascinating reading as it lays bare the processes involved in the conducting classes within adult schools.
 One thing of particular interest is the way that Rowntree and Binns stress the dual importance of a democratic approach, and attention to preparation and the quality of content.
 (For more on the thinking behind this see Tom Bryan’s paper on education and civic life).
-It also needs to be remembered that adult schools were largely associated with the Society of Friends (Quakers) and that there was by this time within the movement a strong emphasis on relating Biblical teaching to social problems.
+It also needs to be remembered that adult schools were largely associated with the Society of Friends (Quakers) and that there was at this time within the movement, a strong emphasis on relating Biblical teaching to social problems.

-The style and organization of adult school classes influenced subsequent thinking and practice in adult education (for example within the Workers’ Educational Association).
+The style and organization of adult school classes influenced subsequent thinking and practice in adult education (for example, within the Workers’ Educational Association).

 [page 61] We have now discussed the need for Adult Schools and traced in broad outline the history, aims, and character of the Adult School Movement.

 We did not propose, and have not attempted, an elaborate treatise, but our study would be incomplete without some more detailed description of the inner working of an Adult School class.
 It may therefore be well, before drawing our conclusions, to devote some further space to the methods of teaching and the system of class visiting, which practical experience commends.

 For if we examine the causes of success or failure in any institution we shall continually be impressed with the necessity for organisation.